Adele cancels remainder of world tour with damaged vocal cords

-LONDON Singer Adele has canceled the last two sell-out shows of her world tour due to take place at London's Wembley Stadium this weekend after damaging her vocal cords.
+LONDON (Reuters) - Singer Adele has canceled the last two sell-out shows of her world tour due to take place at London's Wembley Stadium this weekend after damaging her vocal cords.

 Adele, 29, said she went to see a throat doctor on Friday night, who advised her not to perform.